home-assistant/home-assistant.io/source/_posts/2024-09-16-getting-ready-for-ios18.markdown

 <!--more-->

-## Dark and Tinted App Icons
+## Dark and tinted app icons

 Within the iOS update rolling out today, Apple has introduced home screen customization for app icons.
-This includes a new dark mode variant and a tinted option where the user can choose an accent color for the icon, of course Home Assistant joined the party.
+This includes a new dark mode variant and a tinted option where the user can choose an accent color for the icon.
+Of course Home Assistant joined the party.

 ![Dark and tinted variants are available for the main App Icon and some custom icons](/images/blog/2024-09-16/new-icons.png)